 Igor Bezinović was born in Rijeka in 1983.
-He graduated in philosophy and sociology from the Faculty of Humanities and Social Sciences in Zagreb and in Film and TV directing from the Academy of Dramatic Art in Zagreb.
+He graduated in philosophy, sociology and comparative literature from the Faculty of Humanities and Social Sciences in Zagreb and in Film and TV directing from the Academy of Dramatic Art in Zagreb.

 Ana Hušman, born in Zagreb in 1977.
 Studied multimedia and art education department graduating in 2002 from the Academy of Fine Arts Zagreb, Croatia.
 Attended number of Croatian and International festivals and shows.
 At the moment working on Academy of fine arts department of animated film and new media.
 For her last works she received many international awards.
 Her works has been shown at festivals and exhibitions including; Medienturm Gallery, Graz; On the Eastern Front, Ludwig Museum of Contemporary Arts, Budapest; “lucy” bodig & ART ON STAGE, URA, Istanbul, Stuttgarter Filmwinter; International Film Festival Rotterdam, 25 fps, Zagreb; DOK, Leipzig, Deutschland.
 Official website: http://www.anahusman.net